-Michigan prohibits any person from possessing a firearm, whether concealed or unconcealed, on the premises of any:
+Michigan prohibits people without concealed carry permits from possessing a firearm, whether concealed or unconcealed, on the premises of any:

 - Depository financial institution or a subsidiary or affiliate of a depository financial institution;

 - Church or other house of religious worship (people with concealed carry permits are prohibited from carrying concealed handguns, but not openly carried firearms, by another law as described below, however);

 - Hospital; or

 - Establishment licensed under the Michigan Liquor Control Act.1